soft-rahul/Backend-Repo/Notes/noteOne.md

 ## It uses JS V8-engine.
 ## It is very fast.
 ## We can use latest JS features in nodejs without any problem.

+# How to install and Manage Nodejs?
+## We can use nvm tool for this.

+# Js needed for learning Nodejs
+## Introducing asynchronous JavaScript